Bachelor of Innovation in Game Design and Development

 Focus of Study

-The Bachelor of Innovation™ in Game Design and Development (GDD) is a degree within the Bachelor of Innovation family.
-It is a rigorous technical curriculum based heavily on programming and game design topics with important cross-disciplinary breadth in art, music and other fields.
-The program as a whole will let students build the foundational knowledge and develop the skills necessary to form their own independent game development companies or to pursue employment in the games industry.
-In addition to traditional games for entertainment, the game industry includes Serious Games (games designed for simulation and training, educational games, games for health care, and so on) and Casual Games (small, short games played in a Web browser or on a cell phone, for example).
+The minor will let students build the foundational knowledge and develop the skills necessary to pursue employment in the games industry.
+In addition to traditional games for entertainment, the game industry includes serious games (games designed for simulation and training, educational games, games for health care, and so on) and casual games (small, short games played in a web browser, device, or phone).

 Program Requirements